numba/pixie/docs/source/user_guide/simple_pixie_llvm_lib.md

 # Compiling a PIXIE library from LLVM

-This notebook is building upon knowledge of [Compiling a PIXIE library from C](./simple_pixie_c_lib.md) and show how to build a PIXIE library from LLVM-IR.
+This notebook is building upon knowledge of [Compiling a PIXIE library from C](./simple_pixie_c_lib.md) and shows how to build a PIXIE library from LLVM-IR.

 PIXIE can directly ingest LLVM-IR such that any LLVM-emitting compiler frontend can build PIXIE libraries.